The CFA Charter is the gold standard for investment professionals. To earn a CFA charter, an individual must:

 - Complete the CFA Program

 The CFA Program is extremely rigorous.
 It is organized into three levels, each culminating in a six-hour exam.
 Completing the Program takes most candidates between two and a half and five years and covers some 8,000 pages of material.
 On average, a successful charter candidate will spend 5 years in the Program.
 The Program is self-paced, so candidates who successfully complete the program show tremendous discipline, commitment and a thorough knowledge of the profession.
 The Program reflects a broad Candidate Body of Knowledge (CBOK) developed and continuously updated by active practitioners to ensure that charterholders possess knowledge grounded in the real world of today’s global investment industry.
-The CFA Program has been compared to the rigor of a masters degree.
+The CFA Program has been compared to the rigor of a master's degree.
 Many have even said the letters “CFA” can mean more than the letters “MBA.”
-Over the past two decades, the CFA charter has overtaken the MBA as the “must have” credential in the investment business.
+Over the past two decades, the CFA charter has overtaken the MBA as the “must-have” credential in the investment business.
+Click here to read more about the value of a CFA Charter.

 Value to Investors